Common Extensor Tendon Origin Repair

 - Recurrence or failure of relief from symptoms

-If you would like to have additional information on treatment of common extensor tendon rupture or would like to learn more about common extensor tendon origin repair, please contact the office of Dr. Okoroha, Common Extensor Tendon Origin Repair Surgeon serving the communities of Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you would like to have additional information on treatment of common extensor tendon rupture or would like to learn more about common extensor tendon origin repair, please contact the office of Dr. Okoroha, Common Extensor Tendon Origin Repair Surgeon serving the communities of Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.